JATIN0602/hello/README.md

 # hello
 extra repository
-it is ok to have you on board
+would you like to have me on board of directors